 Primarily a sea kayak tour business, a zipline tour was brought in to service the needs of the crusie ships visiting the port.
 Over the years, EBL provided four different exspansions to this course including a state of the art steel climbing tower, additional ziplines, additional tree platforms, and additional ropes course elements.
 This tour was constructed in old growth red cedar and reaches heights upwards of 80 feet in the air.

-At Zip Tahoe (an EBL operated location), riders get to explore the mountain in a unique, action-packed Zipline tour through mountains, meadows and forest through Kirkwood's rugged mountain terrain.
+Riders get to explore the mountain in a unique, action-packed Zipline tour through mountains, meadows and forest through Kirkwood's rugged mountain terrain.
 Riders experience the rush of an ATV up the mountain to begin the tour.
 We'll send them down 6-8 different ziplines… over ski slopes, and forest…coming to rest on tree platforms roughly 90 feet off the ground.
 Experienced guides also narrate the journey with information about plants and animals native to the Lake Tahoe area.

 All structures where engineered by a California licensed Professional Engineer, conform with the Professional Ropes Course Association Ropes Challenge Course and Canopy Zip Line Tour Standards, ASTM F2959-12, and other local requirements.

-Tamarack Canopy Zipline Tours is an EBL operated and managed tour…and is probably the most extensive tour in North America wtih 8 ziplines, vast open spaces, mountains views, lakes, zips up to 900 feet long and up to 200 feet off the ground.
+An EBL operated and managed tour…and is probably the most extensive tour in North America wtih 8 ziplines, vast open spaces, mountains views, lakes, zips up to 900 feet long and up to 200 feet off the ground.
 This tour rocks!

 EBL designed and built this course featuring 5 lines up to over 900 feet in length.
 Constructed out of custom-designed steel columns with enclosed stairs and decks, this tour is fast and fun that gets riders roughly 100 feet above Lost Canyon on the Wilderness resort property.